ecomfe/tempad-dev/README.md

 When you hover over a node name section in TemPad Dev's inspect panel, a corresponding button appears.
 Clicking it will scroll the current selection to the center of the Figma viewport.
 Figma has a similar <kbd>⇧2</kbd> shortcut, but it zooms in to fill the viewport, which often doesn't meet the needs.
 Figma actually exposes an interface in the plugin API to move and zoom to 100%, so we also provide this capability as a supplement.

-Here's an improved version of your documentation with enhanced readability, conciseness, and clarity:

 ---

 ### Plugins